Physical-space estimates for axisymmetric waves on extremal Kerr spacetime: Preliminaries

 \subsection{Boundedness of the energy}

 We show here how to obtain boundedness of the energy associated to $T$ for axially symmetric solutions to the wave equation in extremal Kerr.
-Such statement already appeared in \cite{Aretakis2012} and in axial symmetry can be proved independently of the Morawetz estimates.
+The statement and the proof already appeared in Section 5.1 in \cite{Aretakis2012}, and in axial symmetry can be proved independently of the Morawetz estimates.

 Even though the Killing vectorfield $T$ fails to be everywhere timelike and as a consequence the energy $E^{(T)}[\psi]$ associated to it fails to be non-negative definite, superradiance is effectively absent for axially symmetric solutions.
 In fact, let $n$ be a vector orthogonal to $Z$.
 Then for an axially symmetric $\psi$ we have \beaa E^{(Z)}[\psi](\tau)=\int_{\Sigma_\tau} \QQ[\psi]_{\mu\nu}Z^\nu n^\mu_{\Sigma_\tau}=\int_{\Sigma_\tau} Z(\psi) n_{\Sigma_\tau}( \psi) -\frac 1 2 \g(Z, n_{\Sigma_\tau}) \pr_\lambda \psi \pr^\lambda \psi=0. \eeaa On the other hand, the Hawking vectorfield $\That$ is causal everywhere in the exterior and using that $\QQ[\psi]_{\mu\nu} V_1^\mu V_2^\nu$ is non-negative if $V_1$, $V_2$ are causal this implies \beaa E^{(T)}[\psi](\tau)=E^{(\That)}[\psi](\tau) \geq 0, \eeaa and similarly $\int_{\mathcal{H}^+(0, \tau)} \PP^{(T)}_\mu[\psi] n_{\mathcal{H}^+}^\mu, \int_{\mathcal{I}^+(0, \tau)} \PP^{(T)}_\mu[\psi] n_{\mathcal{I}^+}^\mu \geq 0$.